Catherine adores cats of all kinds and appreciates the nuances of feline communication, their intelligence and unintended silliness.

 My Introduction to "Simon's Cat"

-Cats are among my favorites in life.
+Cats are among my favorite things in life.
 They run the gamut from playful and silly to dramatic and arrogant.
 They are excellent communicators but only to those who take the time to notice the nuances.
 Cat lovers who are attuned to their felines will be generously rewarded with true affection and companionship peppered with humor and unpredictability.

-Tofield is a British animator and the director of Tandem Films, a commercial studio in London.
+Simon Tofield is a British animator and the director of Tandem Films, a commercial studio in London.
 Cat Man Do was his first flash-animated film short about a hungry cat's attempts to wake up his owner.
 It won Best Comedy in the 2008 British Animation Awards.
 It was also this serendipitous effort inspired by his own kitten, Hugh, that went on to launch the character of "Simon's Cat."